 For example, if you are looking for wholesale clothing distributors to partner with, you could subscribe to top fashion publications like:

 - Women’s Wear Daily (WWD): The publication provides information and intelligence on changing trends.
 It currently has over 60k subscribers.

 - Harper’s Bazaar: The New York publication has a digital version, and it showcases the latest fashion from designers and beauty experts.
 It also provides information on upcoming events.

 - Sportswear International: This publication hails from Germany but has a huge following in the US.
 It focuses on denim and sportswear fashion.

 4. Read the Label

-One of the most straightforward ways of finding wholesale vendors is by checking the product itself.
-Almost all manufactures provide their details and contact information on the product’s label, which you can use to contact them and inquire about distributors.
+One of the most straightforward ways of finding wholesale vendors is by contacting the manufacturer.
+Almost all manufacturers mention their details and contact information on the product’s label, which you can use to inquire about distributors.

-Contacting the manufacturer also comes with great benefits in that you can cut out the middlemen who may eat into your profits.
+Contacting the manufacturer can also help you cut out middlemen who may eat into your profits.
 For instance, some buyers tend to pose as legitimate distributors of certain items, but they actually get the products from wholesalers and sell them at a margin.
-You can ask the manufacturer for an official list of distributors to weed out these illicit intermediaries.
+You can ask the manufacturer for an official list of distributors to weed out such parties.